 - Multiple components can be used from the master pattern within 24hrs which would reduce the product design prototyping stage cutting time and cost on new product development

-- Urethane casting can be used to create small batches of high-quality injection moulding type parts for prototypes or low volume end-use parts for low stress, relatively benign environments
+- Vacuum casting can be used to create small batches of high-quality injection moulding type parts for prototypes or low volume end-use parts for low stress, relatively benign environments

-- Wide range of vacuum casting resins are available to suit various applications such as clear, rubbery, flame retardant, food-grade and coloured to suit
+- A wide range of vacuum casting resins are available to suit various applications such as clear, rubbery, flame retardant, food-grade and coloured to suit

 - Resin type can be changed easily without the need to retool to test various material types for a given application or part

 - Complex shapes and features can be accommodated by using multi-segment moulds & cores

 - Aluminium and brass in-mould inserts can also be used